QubesOS/qubes-core-qrexec/Documentation/multifile-policy.markdown

 `ARGUMENT` may be empty.
 A single `+` means just empty argument.

-Comment lines are as before, lines starting with `\s*#`, empty, or containing only whitespace.
+Comments are lines starting with `#` (possibly preceded by whitespace) and empty lines (or containing only whitespace).
 Inline comments are not allowed.

 Parameters should be separated by whitespace, separation by comma is no longer supported.
 Rationale: simplicity.